GoPro’s Fusion 360 camera launches in November at $699

 This definitely seems like something that should be pretty time-intensive, but utilizing the GoPro app, users are able to use the company’s smartphone app to to capture the window they want just by holding the phone up and panning inside the spherical capture.

-The spherical camera is definitely coming in at a hefty price point, but we’ll see how the performance stacks up with some hands-on time today.
+The spherical camera is coming in at a hefty price point, but we’ll see how the performance stacks up with some hands-on time today.
+If you’re more interested in a traditional GoPro action cam, check out the newly-launched Hero6.

 0